ska-sa/tutorials/2_Radio_Astronomy_Honours/3_Antennas/README.md

 Antennas
 ========

 Radio Astronomy antennas ipython notebooks.
-Most of these notebooks were developed for the [NASSP](http://www.star.ac.za) honours course in Radio Astronomy.
+These notebooks were developed for the [NASSP](http://www.star.ac.za) honours course in Radio Astronomy.

 The notebooks demonstrate: